Sensation Mix Cosmos Mixture Flower, 1936 Heirloom $3.45 $3.95

 Short Stuff Sunflower, Organic $3.25 $3.75

-Sunflowers are wonderful additions to the garden and for those in very norhtern areas, the shorter the better.
+Short Stuff Sunflowers- Sunflowers are wonderful additions to the garden and for those in very northern areas, the shorter the better.
 This needs baraely two months before its flowering and it is just a few weeks later you start to get seeds.
-Plus the toddler and kid factor is prety fun too Annual, 54 days, (Helianthus annuus) Characteristics: Organic Annual flowers with edible seeds Plants grow to 30" Flower heads grow to 12-16 inches across 54 days ~40 seeds per packet, 2g Instructions - Sow seeds outdoors after last frost.
+Plus the toddler and kid factor is prety fun too, Annual, 54 days, (Helianthus annuus) Characteristics: Organic Annual flowers with edible seeds Plants grow to 30" Flower heads grow to 12-16 inches across 54 days ~40 seeds per packet, 2g Instructions - Sow seeds outdoors after last frost.
 Sunflowers prefer full sun to light shade and well-drained rich soil.
 Provide support for tall plants.
 Sow 1/2" Deep Plant 6" Apart Germination 10-14 days Plant 24-36" apart Light: Full Sun Firefly Farm & Mercantile may substitute seed vendors from time to time because of availability

 Signet Starfire Petite Marigold $2.79 $2.89